-For the past thousand years forests have strongly been influenced by human.
+For the past thousand years, forests have strongly been influenced by human.
 Forest covered up to 80% of the country's territory but by the end of the 19th century it dropped to 30%.
 Forest loss was mainly due to the use of land for agricultural purposes.
 The situation changed again after World War II.
 Until the mid-20th century Estonia was mostly an agricultural country, but agricultural reforms during the Soviet occupation left huge proportions of agricultural land out of use.
 These areas were then covered again with forests.

 Today Estonian forest area accounts for approximately half of the country's territory.
 Compared to year 1939, the total forest area has increased by more than 50%.
-The annual increase is on average 12.000 hectares.
-The growing stock volume is 455 million m3.
+Today, the growing stock volume is 476 million m3.